Skip to Main Content

 The estate's address on Uferallee 19 places it directly on the riverside road that connects Bernkastel-Kues to Wehlen.
 The town itself is compact enough that most visitors arrive by car along the Mosel valley road from Trier, roughly 55 kilometres to the southwest, or from Koblenz to the north.
 The river road is narrow and traffic during peak season in late September and October, when harvest activity adds working vehicles to tourist flow, requires patience.
 The quieter window for a visit runs from late spring through early summer, when the vines are in canopy growth and the terraced slopes read as working viticulture rather than backdrop.

 Because Joh.
 Jos.
-Prüm operates at the allocation end of the Mosel market, contacting the estate directly in advance is the appropriate approach.
-Walk-in availability at this level of producer is not guaranteed, and planning a trip to the Mosel specifically around a tasting here merits confirming access well ahead of travel dates.
+Prüm operates by appointment only, contacting the estate directly in advance is the appropriate approach.
+Planning a trip to the Mosel specifically around a tasting here merits confirming access well ahead of travel dates.
 The broader Bernkastel-Wehlen wine village circuit, covered in our full Bernkastel-Wehlen restaurants guide, includes several complementary estates and restaurants that make a multi-day itinerary feasible without repeated long drives.
 Estates like Weingut Battenfeld-Spanier in Hohen-Sülzen, Weingut Allendorf in Oestrich-Winkel, and Weingut Bürgerspital zum Heiligen Geist in Würzburg offer productive extensions if the itinerary stretches further into other German regions.

 Comparison Snapshot